andreitim/sonnberg/Learning/C#/ef.md

   - properties for repositories.
   - Save method.

 ## Tools for Debug

 * Microsoft Sql Server Server Management Studio
   * Tools / Sql Profiler - inspect queries run on the database.

 * LINQPad - app used to run LINQ code

+## AutoMapper

+* ProjectTo IQueryable extension method:
+  - doesn't require Include.
+  - will not work (select only the required members) if AutoMapper solves mapping matching a Get method.